narikazu/reina/README.md

 - `GITHUB_EMAIL` which is your GitHub user's email
 - `HEROKU_API_KEY` which is the output of `$ heroku auth:token`

-Finally you will need to make a JSON out of the two hash maps in `config.rb` and copy them respectively to the environment variables called `APPS` and `CONFIG`.
+Finally you will need to make a JSON out of the two hash maps in `config.rb` and copy them respectively to the environment variables called `APPS` and `CONFIG` (typing `require 'json'; puts APPS; puts CONFIG` should be enough to get what you need).

-If you also want reina to add reply to your request, create an API key to your account (preferabily the one dedicated to the bot you have created before) with `write:discussion` and `repos` permissions.
+If you also want Reina to add replies to your request, create an API key for your account (preferabily the one dedicated to the bot you have created before) with `write:discussion` and `repos` permissions.
 [Instructions here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
-Once the key has been generated, set it as `$GITHUB_OAUTH_TOKEN` (or add it to the `config.rb` file).
+Once the key has been generated, set it as `GITHUB_OAUTH_TOKEN` (or add it to the `config.rb` file).

 This is what eventually your environment variables should look like on Heroku: https://i.imgur.com/591bWv7.png

-As a bot, due to lack of Heroku CLI in the dyno, post deploy scripts won't be run.

 License
 -------